 Using the University's Panopto platform, it is easy to control access at the level of individual videos and to connect to your course in Blackboard.
 The Coulter Faculty Commons is prepared to assist faculty throughout this process.

-Hopefully, by mid-semester, your students have already gotten access to all assigned reading materials.
 As always, you can contact your liaison librarian (directory linked below) if you need help locating electronic copies of articles or books.

 It's always easiest to link!

-Where an instructor doesn't feel comfortable relying on fair use, the liaison librarian may be able to suggest alternative content that is already online through library subscriptions or publicly available.
+Where an instructor doesn't feel comfortable relying on fair use, their liaison librarian may be able to suggest alternative content that is already online through library subscriptions or publicly available.
 Contact your library liaison or Scottie Kapel, Scholarly Communication Librarian, if you have any questions about sharing copies with your students.

-Showing an entire movie or film or musical work online may be a bit more of an issue than playing it in class - but there may be options for your students to access it independently online.
+Showing an entire movie or film or musical work online may be a bit more of an issue than playing it in class, but there may be options for your students to access it independently online.
 Hunter Library already has quite a bit of licensed streaming video content, which you are welcome to use in your online course (see link below).
 We may be able to license streaming access for additional media, if available through our streaming vendors.
 Please contact your liaison if you have questions about specific titles.